 You may be using the wrong type of encoding.
 When creating CSV files, use UTF-8 encoding for the upload or convert differently encoded files to UTF-8 before uploading.

-Both Mapp Q3 and Mapp Intelligence work with the UTF-8 standard for import and export.
+Mapp Intelligence works with the UTF-8 standard for import and export.
 CSV files used for upload must, therefore, be UTF-8 encoded.
-If you use a different encoding, umlauts and special characters are not displayed correctly in Mapp Intelligence (and in exported data).
+If you use a different encoding, umlauts and special characters are not displayed correctly in Mapp Intelligence (and exported data).

 If, for example, you import the CSV file into Excel and use the default encoding (usually "1252: Western European (Windows)"), "Schutzausrüstung" is displayed correctly.